Purity and 2-Calabi-Yau categories: Applications

 inducing the Hall algebra structure on the Borel--Moore homology

-by taking derived global sections, where in cases (3) and (4) the current literature allows us to upgrade these statements to the level of mixed Hodge structures.
-In each case, we define the \textit{BPS algebra}
+by taking derived global sections.
+In each case we may upgrade these statements to the level of mixed Hodge modules on the coarse moduli space: the algebra structure is induced from one on